miatsivitse/Big-Data-ETL/README.md

 ### Part 2: Extract two Amazon customer review datasets and use either SQL or PySpark to analyze whether reviews from Amazon's Vine program are trustworthy.

+## Process

+In this challenge, I ran queries in postgressql to comeplete the following analysis:

+### Amazon Reviews Analysis: Mobile Apps
+- There were a total of 321 unique customers who gave more than 100 reviews in the dataset
+- The average number of reviews given by each unqiue customer was 2.1357

+### Amazon Reviews Analysis: Furniture

 ## Resources
  Amazon Customer Review Datasets: https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt Datasets used: